RichardScottOZ/geoscience-data-utils/README.md

 - `publish-docs.yml` &mdash; build and publish the documentation to GitHub pages.
 Note that this requires you to enable GitHub package on your repo.

-## Publishing to PyPI

-At some point, you may want to publish your package to PyPI.
-There is a disabled GitHub action to help you do this, but you'll need to put some other things in place before you can use it:

-- Create an account on PyPI, or get the credentials for an existing account.
-- Create a project for the package.
-- Create a token for publishing to the project.
-- Install a repository secret on the GitHub project called `PYPI_API_TOKEN` with the value of the token.
-- Install the `pypi-publish.yml` GitHub Action file (already in this repo) by removing `DISABLED` from the name.
-- Create a 'release' with an appropriate [semantic version](https://semver.org/) tag in the GitHub interface.
-The GitHub Action should publish it to PyPI.